Anastrozole: Brand names

 Anastrozole is primarily sold under the brand name Arimidex.
 However, it is also marketed under a variety of other brand names throughout the world.

 Availability

 Anastrozole is available widely throughout the world.

 Research

 Anastrozole is surprisingly ineffective at treating gynecomastia, in contrast to selective estrogen receptor modulators like tamoxifen.

 Anastrozole was under development for the treatment of female infertility but did not complete development and hence was never approved for this indication.

-An anastrozole and levonorgestrel vaginal ring (developmental code name BAY 98–7196) was under development for use as a hormonal contraceptive and treatment for endometriosis, but development was discontinued in November 2018 and the formulation was never marketed.
+An anastrozole and levonorgestrel vaginal ring (developmental code name BAY 98–7196) was under development for use as a hormonal contraceptive and treatment for endometriosis.
+Development was discontinued in November 2018, and the formulation was never marketed.

 Anastrozole increases testosterone levels in males and has been studied as an alternative method of androgen replacement therapy in men with hypogonadism.
 However, there are concerns about its long-term influence on bone mineral density in this patient population, as well as other adverse effects.